jestjs/jest/website/versioned_docs/version-22.x/SnapshotTesting.md

 ## Snapshot Testing with Jest

 A similar approach can be taken when it comes to testing your React components.
 Instead of rendering the graphical UI, which would require building the entire app, you can use a test renderer to quickly generate a serializable value for your React tree.
-Consider this [example test](https://github.com/facebook/jest/blob/master/examples/snapshot/__tests__/link.react.test.js) for a simple [Link component](https://github.com/facebook/jest/blob/master/examples/snapshot/Link.react.js):
+Consider this [example test](https://github.com/facebook/jest/blob/master/examples/snapshot/__tests__/link.react.test.js) for a [Link component](https://github.com/facebook/jest/blob/master/examples/snapshot/Link.react.js):

 ```javascript
 import React from 'react';